PhilipYip1988/python-tutorials/006_collections/readme.md

 ### list functions and mutability

-If we type in the variable or object name of one of the lists followed by a dot ```.``` and press tab ```↹```, we will see a number of functions that we can call from the object:
+If the variable (or object) name of one of the lists is input followed by a dot ```.``` and tab ```↹```, a number of functions that can be called from the object display:

 ![033_lists](./images/033_lists.png)

 Most of these functions modify the original list, this in place modification is also known as mutation.
 Notice that cell 31 and cell 33 do not show an output.
-In cell 32 and cell 34, when we look at the original list, we see the list has been updated:
+In cell 34, the original list, has been updated:

 ```
 items.append([5, "bananas"])